lauriparonen/p5-tip/README.md

 - uses pre-scraped docs from the official p5.js `.mdx` reference
 - works in the default editor.p5js.org environment
 - visual debug mode for bounding box overlay (dev only)
+- locking the tooltip by pressing ctrl
+    - enables scrolling lengthy ones

 ## status

 🧪 prototype — not yet published as a real extension
-🧠 powered by a scraped reference json from [p5-reference-scraper](https://github.com/lauriparonen/p5-ref)
+🧠 powered by a scraped and sanitized reference json from [p5-reference-scraper](https://github.com/lauriparonen/p5-ref)

 ## dev